-Mouse breeding can be very strain specific.
-The parameters below fit the majority of common strains of mice.
-It is advisable to get information from someone who has experience with a particular strain whenever possible.
+The parameters below fit the majority of common strains of mice, but note that mouse breeding can be very strain specific.
+Get information from someone who has experience with a particular strain whenever possible.

 Mouse breeding record system: The Breeder Card

 Mice can be paired at 6-8 weeks of age.
 When animals are paired for the first time, create a "breeder card" that includes a number unique to the pairing of these two animals.
 Write the unique number in the upper right-hand corner of the breeder card.
 This number is in sequential counting order starting from 1.
 Use a separate set of numbers per strain, so that you can quickly glance at the highest number and know how many breeding pairs you have of any given strain.

 All offspring to be genotyped from this mating are given a unique number, called a DNA number, which consists of the breeder card number followed by the next sequential counting number starting from 1.
 This number is used to uniquely identify that animal for the duration of its time in the facility, and will be used on genotyping records, cage cards, etc. See a genotype report template and example.

 Record the following on each breeder card:

 Date paired - date mice are paired for breeding